TELBC/DocumentManager/ReadMe.md

 - Ruben Osmanovic, OSM21985@spengergasse.at

 ### Description:
-- A Document(.txt/.md files) manager with User sharing and Guest Users that can view the files without being able to update them
+- A Document(.txt/.md files) manager with Users
 - The Document class represents a document and has one or more tags
 - The Tag class represents a tag that has a category and can be assigned to one or more documents
 - The User has the ability to share documents with other users(friends)
-- The GuestUser does not have the ability to share documents with other users, but can still view them
 - The Folder contains documents
 - The DocumentManager has a user "owner" that can influence the folders(and therefor documents) and other users(friends) interaction with those documents